ingeniela/ingeniela/README.md

 <h1 align="center">Hi 👋, I'm Daniela Bai</h1>
 <h2 align="center">(Daniela Barazarte)</h2>

-- 🔭 I’m currently **developing my experience as a Softwaer Developer**
+- 🔭 I’m currently **developing my experience as a Software Developer**
 - 🌱 I’m currently **learning Python and some of its frameworks**

 ## 🌐 Connect with me